 In addition, H.R.
-5889 requires the Copyright Office to establish and maintain an archive that will retain the "Notice of Use" filings that must be submitted by the infringer prior to using the copyrighted work.
-A "Notice of Use" filing must include the following information:38
+5889 required the Copyright Office to establish and maintain an archive that retained the "Notice of Use" filings that would have been submitted by the infringer prior to using the copyrighted work.
+The bill required a "Notice of Use" filing to include the following information: